 However, website builders differ, so you need to know which free version fits your needs before spending.

 Which free website builder is best?

 Choosing gets confusing when there are many options.
-To know which free website builder is suitable for you depends on what you want.
+To know which free website builder is suitable for you depends on what you want to achieve.
 In this case, consider what you get for free that comes with a website builder.
 Here we look at things that make up a website.

 - Domain name